dazuma/toys/toys/docs/guide.md

 One last example:

-    toys blah
+    toys frodo

-If there is no tool called `blah` in the toplevel namespace, then once again, `blah` is interpreted as an argument to the root tool.
-The root tool responds by printing an error message that the `blah` tool does not exist.
+If there is no tool called `frodo` in the toplevel namespace, then once again, `frodo` is interpreted as an argument to the root tool.
+The root tool responds by printing an error message that the `frodo` tool does not exist.

 ### Flags